casper-network/docs/source/docs/casper/dapp-dev-guide/session-code/session-code.md

 ```rust
 #[no_mangle]
 ```
-When some Wasm is sent to be executed by the execution engine (EE) that lives within each node of a Casper Network, `#[no_mangle]` ensures that the function name that follows it is retained as is in string form in the Wasm output.
+When the EE (that lives on each node of a Casper network), receives Wasm to execute, the `#[no_mangle]` flag ensures that the function name following it is retained as a string in the Wasm binary.
 For session code, this retains the `call` string and marks the entry point for the execution engine.

 ```rust
 pub extern "C" fn call()
 ```
-This initiates the `call` function.
-When compiled, the resulting Wasm could then be linked to from a C library, and the function could be used as if it was from any other library.
+This initiates the `call` function, which when compiled could be used from another library.
+For example, a C library could link to the resulting Wasm.

 ```rust
 let fundraiser_contract_hash: ContractHash = runtime::get_named_arg(FUNDRAISER_CONTRACT_HASH);